 Those are the balancing acts, the moments of countering social and emotional pain with healing, that will add up to restore trust across the United States.
 You can start that pattern in someone else’s life, even in a place as ordinary as the neighborhood grocery store.
-Next, read about how you can use body language to build trust.

 To learn more about the demographic patterns for the poll described above, go here.

 Josh C. Morgan is a data analyst and sociologist living in Baltimore.
 He also hosts the podcast, The Plural of You.